CKLA Now Online for Free

 2014 Regional Conference Sessions

-A preliminary list of sessions for the 2014 Regional Conference has been released.
+The full schedule for the 2014 Core Knowledge Regional Conference is now available.
+Additional details will be added as they become available.
 We're so excited for these fantastic content and best-practices sessions with our friends Jim Weiss, Cathy Bollinger, Derrick Aldridge, Tim Bailey, Dennis Denenberg, Bruce Freeberg, and Rhonda Bondie.

 Libertas School of Memphis to Launch in 2015